jonathanmcd/companyApp/README.md

 connecting to: 127.0.0.1/test
 > show dbs
 ```
-**Step 4** - You need to setup a new database on MongoDB and add sample data
+**Step 4** - You need to setup a new database on MongoDB and add sample data.
-Open a command line prompt to the home directory path of the application
+Open a command line prompt to the home directory path of the application and run the seed program to add the data to MongoDB.
 ```
 C:\WIT\web\companyApp>node seed.js
 ```